DAY 17: Suffering is optional

 Day 17 Self Reflection:

 For todays self reflection, watch the three minute video to the left of this message: entitled “The Chinese Farmer.”
-Afterwards fill out workbook page 22 and realize how the “law of unexpected consequences” has already played out in your life.
+Afterwards fill out Day 17 of your workbook and realize how the “law of unexpected consequences” has already played out in your life.